Greg-Finnegan/QuickVideoRecord/README.md

 ## Installation

-1. Clone or download this repository:
+1. Clone or download this repo

 2. Open Chrome and navigate to `chrome://extensions/`